Colonial Secretary's papers 1822-1877

 Correspondence includes: reports on the geological and mineralogical structure of New South Wales and the geology of the Condamine River ; letters relating to the survey party to Port Curtis to mark out a site for the future township, construction of a dam across the Bremer River and selling of land allotments in Gayndah, Ipswich (with subdivisions to prevent a monopoly of land containing coal) and Cleveland.

 Letters in this series include mention of the immigrant ships ‘Rajah-go-paul [Rajahgopaul]’, ‘Caroline’, ‘Emigrant’, 'Duchess of Northumberland', 'Mount Stuart Elphinstone' and 'Bangalore', as well as a charter of 'Queen of the South' for a survey of Port Curtis.
 Concerns are raised about the difficulties of immigrant ships entering the Port of Moreton Bay and inadequate facilities at the Depot for arriving passengers.
-Also, papers relating to the survey of Moreton Bay and Brisbane River, and to the Harbour Masters department at Moreton Bay from 1846-1853 are included.
+Also, papers relating to the 'Survey of Moreton Bay and Brisbane River, and to the Harbour Masters department, Moreton Bay' (1846-1853) are included.

 Refer to the Index for further detail